akh1lk/torque/README.md

 # Torque

-Torque is a 3D scanning web application that converts videos into interactive 3D models using Neural Gaussian Splatting.
-Users can upload videos, define object boundaries through an intuitive brush interface, and generate 3D models with transparent backgrounds.
+Torque is a 3D scanning web application that converts images into interactive 3D models using Gaussian Splatting and SAM2 Background Removal.
+Users can upload images, define object boundaries through an intuitive interface, and generate 3D models without backgrounds.

 ## Architecture